raphaelstolt/readme-lint/README.md

 # readme-lint

 This library and its CLI supports you in linting `README.md` Markdown files via PHP.
+For inspiration for good READMEs, please have a look at the [Awesome README](https://github.com/matiassingers/awesome-readme) repository.

 ## Installation and usage